bbawj/note-vault/Notes/Query Processing.md

 	- We assume R is clustered.
 If not clustered, it may take T(R) disk I/Os rather than B(R) to read all the tuples
 3. Ignore the final I/O cost for writing result in output buffer back to disk.
 Irrelevant to our calculations.
 ### One Pass Algorithms
+Algorithms where the data is read only once from the disk.
 #### Select
 ![](https://i.imgur.com/WgOKFsA.png)
 - I/O Cost: B(R)